 I own nearly three thousand books and I’ve even managed to read some of them.
 (I would definitely not blame you if, upon learning that I’ve read Gravity’s Rainbow eight times (so far), your reaction was to back away with an expression of mild horror.
 You have three thousand books, and you’re thinking about reading that thing again?
 Really?
 Yeah, well: those last hundred pages are actually starting to make sense — but maybe that’s just the Stockholm Syndrome kicking in…)

 Since the mid ’80s — aside from some wretched day jobs, and a dark period in 1996–98 — I have only used Macintosh computers, and almost exclusively portables.
 But I’ve been disappointed by recent iterations of the MacBook Pro, so I’m clinging to my late-2011 13″ model like Ishmael to the coffin.
 The first things I install on every new Mac are Quicksilver, 1Password, and Cocktail.
 When I write on my Mac or iOS device, I use Scrivener, Bear, or iA Writer.
-But almost everything starts in Drafts.
+But, like I said, almost everything starts in Drafts.

 That said, I’d rather use paper notebooks and journals.
 You probably should, too.
 Not only do they lack intrusive ads, and will not track you, they also don’t require batteries.
 And I promise that you’ll think better, you’ll own all your own content, and they pose an almost insurmountable challenge to online hackers.